PLP-MERN-Stack-Development/week-8-capstone_-Student1User/README.md

 4. Click "Sign In".
 5. Upon successful login, you'll be whisked away to your personalized `/dashboard` page!

-### Admin Login
-The admin dashboard offers a powerful bird's-eye view of simulated user data and cutting-edge AI recommendation features.
-1. Navigate to the `/admin/login` page.
-2. Use these demo credentials:
-    *   **Email:** \`admin@mindease.com\`
-    *   **Password:** \`password123\`
-    *   **Note:** These credentials are purely for demonstration.
-In a production environment, we'd implement robust admin authentication and role management (e.g., using Supabase RLS and custom roles) for ironclad security.
-3. Upon successful login, you'll gain access to the `/admin/dashboard` page.

 ## 🌐 Deployment

-This project is engineered for seamless, one-click deployment on [Vercel](https://vercel.com/)!
+This project is engineered for seamless, one-click deployment on [Vercel](https://v0-mind-ease-clone.vercel.app/)!

 1.  **Connect your Git repository** (e.g., GitHub, GitLab, Bitbucket) to your Vercel account.
 2.  **Configure Environment Variables** directly on Vercel: